Menu

 London forms part of the top ten most expensive cities to live in for expats.
 However, the cost of living varies from one individual to another and from one family to another, depending on their situation and lifestyle.
 We believe that by earning a decent salary, and with the correct planning and budgeting strategies, you can enjoy your expat life in London, one of the world's most influential cities, and a diverse hub for people from all walks of life.

 But why are rents so high in London?
-The most profound explanation is that the demand is higher than the supply due to skyrocketing land prices and planning restrictions.
-Other factors, such as the financial district, nightlife, and architecture, also contribute to the increase in demand.
+The most significant explanation is that the demand is higher than the supply due to skyrocketing land prices and planning restrictions.
+Other factors, such as the financial district, nightlife and architecture, also contribute to the increase in demand.

-In 2023, the average rental costs in London hit £2,000 a month.
+In 2024, average rents in London reached a record quarterly high of £2,694 per month, a 2.5% increase on the previous year's figure.
 You can expect to pay an average of £886 weekly in South West London.
-Croydon is known to be one of the cheapest areas, with rent being around £1,200, followed by Sutton and Newham.
+Croydon is known to be one of the cheapest areas, with rent being around £1,200 per month, followed by Sutton and Newham.
 Kensington and Chelsea are the most expensive areas, with rent as high as £2,716 per month.
 Generally, if you are a single-income household, you should expect to spend about 41% of your income on housing costs.

-One widespread practice among tenants in London to reduce living costs is to share accommodation.
+One widespread practice amongst tenants in London to reduce living costs is to share accommodation.
 For example, if you rent a property in North London along with three other tenants, you will pay about £700 each per month.
-In Croydon, the same type of four-bedroom estate will cost you around £550 each per month.
+In Croydon, the same type of four-bedroom property will cost you around £550 each per month.
 If you wish to live centrally but cannot afford to pay the price of a one-bedroom apartment, you can find three more tenants in a similar position to yours and share the cost of a four-bedroom property.
+This arrangement not only makes living in desirable areas more affordable but also provides an opportunity to build a social network when you first arrive in London.

 Median rent prices for each borough